 In the southern chunk of the Northwestern Carpathians there are about a dozen hilly areas where volcanic rocks dominate.
 The highest of them, heavily wooded Pol'ana, reaches 1458 m and represents the remnants of a large stratovolcano.
 The volcanic belt of Northern Hungary crosses the Danube north of Budapest to extend further west, towards Lake Balaton, as the Transdanubian Hills, which are not regarded as part of the Carpathians except the Visegrád Mountains.

-The table below lists the ranges of the Northwestern Carpathians from west to east, sorted by the dominant rock type, in the following format: mountain range - highest peak - elevation (in meters).
-Information about the limestone areas is to be found below the map and the following table.
+On the map below triangles indicate the highest peaks of particular ranges.
+If you hover the mouse over them, you will see the names of the ranges and peaks.
+Black pentagons indicate major towns (if available, links to airports open upon clicking).
+The table below the map lists the ranges of the Northwestern Carpathians, sorted by the dominant rock type, in the following format: mountain range - highest peak - elevation (in meters).
+Ranges composed almost exclusively of calcareous rocks (white triangles on the map) are marked green in the table.
+More information about limestone areas is to be found below the table.

 Limestone plateaus and canyon lands on the peripheries of the Slovenské rudohorie: